 Professor Cattoi has taught short courses at different Chinese universities under the umbrella of the Malatesta Program, which encourages academic exchanges between Chinese universities and Jesuit institutions of higher education in California.
 He has also led a number of theological immersions to Nepal and to India.
 In spring 2013, he taught a course in Patristic Spirituality at the Catholic University of Ukraine.

-Dr. Cattoi served as Co-Chair of the Mysticism Group for the American Academy of Religion in 2009-2014 and is one of the founding members of the Buddhist-Christian dialogue interest group for the Catholic Theological Society of America.
-He is currently the Convenor for the Systematic Area of the GTU doctoral program.
-He will serve as co-editor for a new book series for Palgrave Macmillan on Interdisciplinary Approaches to the Study of Mysticism.
+Dr. Cattoi served as Co-Chair of the Mysticism Group for the American Academy of Religion in 2009-2014, and is one of the founding members of the Buddhist-Christian dialogue interest group for the Catholic Theological Society of America.
+In 2014-16 he served as Convenor for the Systematic Area of the GTU doctoral program.
+He is now co-editor of the journal Buddhist-Christian Studies based at the University of Hawaii.

 Courses Recently Offered

-- “Ground and Manifestation: a Christian Reading of the Kun-byed Rgyal-po in Conversation with Origen’s De Principiis”, in You Bin (ed.)
-Acts of the October 2014 Minzu University Conference on Interreligious Dialogue, Minzu University, Beijing, 2015, forthcoming
+- "Ground and Manifestation: a Christian Reading of the Kun-byed Rgyal-po in Conversation with Origen's De Principiis", in You Bin (ed.)
+Acts of the October 2014 Minzu University Conference on Interreligious Dialogue, Minzu University, Beijing, 2015

 - "The Ocean of Forgiveness: Grace and Eschatology in Terrence Malick's The Tree of Life", in Stephen Murray and Aimee Upjohn Light (eds.), God and Popular Culture: A Behind the Scenes Look at the Entertainment Industry's Most Popular Figure (Praeger Publishers, 2014)